19.1: Electron-Transfer Reactions in Mitochondria

 b.
 Fe(II)2Fe(III)2/S2(CysS)22- + e- ↔ Fe(II)3Fe(III)/S2(CysS)23- (more positive standard reduction potential)

 What about a single acid?
-The pKa of given acid is a constant for a given set of conditions (temperature, solvent polarity, etc) but it can be altered by changing conditions.
-The diagram below in Figure \(\PageIndex{11}\) shows ways to "tip" the pKa of a given acid (in this case a simple carboxylic acid) to a lower value, making the acid stronger in the new set of conditions.
+The pKa of a given acid is a constant for a given set of conditions (temperature, solvent polarity, etc), but it can be altered by changing conditions.
+The diagram below in Figure \(\PageIndex{11}\) shows ways to "tip" the pKa of a given acid (in this case, a simple carboxylic acid) to a lower value, making the acid stronger in the new set of conditions.

 The same ideas apply to the strength of a potential oxidizing agent (electron acceptor) as described by the E0 value (higher for stronger oxidizing agents/electron acceptors).
 Figure \(\PageIndex{12}\) shows the factors that could alter the E0 value for a binuclear FeS cluster.
 In this case, changes in coordinating ligands, analogous to changes in substituents for an acid) are included since most students have probably spent more time thinking about pKa values than E0 values.

 In either case, it can be understood through Le Chatelier's principle.
-The equilibrium can be shifted to the right (stronger acids with lower pKa or stronger oxidizing agent/electron acceptor with a higher E0) by preferentially stabilizing products compared to the initial reactants.
+The chemical equilibrium can be shifted to the right (deprotonating) from a stronger acid with lower pKa, or (accepting an electron) by a strong oxidizing agent with a higher E0.
+In both cases, this is done by preferentially stabilizing products compared to the initial reactants.

-Fe-S clusters are synthesized predominately in the mitochondria where they serve as redox cofactors in electron transport as described above.
-They are ubiquitous in all life forms and serve other roles in addition to redox cofactors per se as they serve structural roles in proteins and are used in redox signaling within the cell as they change oxidation states.
-Many proteins that interact with DNA (repair enzymes, polymerases, and helicases) contain an FeS cluster.
+Fe-S clusters are synthesized predominantly in the mitochondria, serving as redox cofactors in electron transport, as described above.
+They are ubiquitous in all life forms and serve other roles in addition to redox cofactors per se.
+They serve structural roles in proteins and are used in redox signaling within the cell as they change oxidation states.
+Many proteins interacting with DNA (repair enzymes, polymerases, and helicases) contain an FeS cluster.

-Evidence suggests that they placed critical roles in the abiotic evolution of life in the absence of oxygen as a terminal electron acceptor in exergonic oxidation reactions.
-When oxidation became available, they became potentially became toxic to the cell as the Fe2+ could participate in reactions (such as the Fenton reaction) leading to the generation of deleterious reactive oxygen species (such as superoxide).
-To prevent toxicity, when delivered to the cytoplasm and nucleus they are carried and delivered by cytoplasmic iron-sulfur assembly (CIA) proteins.
+Evidence suggests that they played critical roles in the abiotic evolution of life in the absence of oxygen as a terminal electron acceptor in exergonic oxidation reactions.
+When oxygen became more readily available, it became toxic to the cell as free Fe2+ could participate in reactions (such as the Fenton reaction) leading to deleterious reactive oxygen species (such as superoxide).
+To prevent toxicity from the iron ions themselves, they are carried and delivered to the cytoplasm and nucleus by cytoplasmic iron-sulfur assembly (CIA) proteins.

 Figure \(\PageIndex{13}\) shows models of the complex and paths for electron flow.

 Electrons "tunnel" from one cofactor to another in Complex I through quantum mechanical "hops".
-Since all of the redox cofactors after the favored hand-off of electrons from NADH to FMN are FeS clusters, which would have similar E0 values (modulated only by local environments), there is no significant thermodynamic barrier to electron flow.
-The final N2 FeS cluster has a E0 value about 100 mV higher than the started ones so it most readily accepts an electron.
+Since all redox cofactors after the favored hand-off of electrons from NADH to FMN are FeS clusters with similar E0 values (modulated only by local environments), there is no significant thermodynamic barrier to electron flow.
+The final N2 FeS cluster has a E0 value about 100 mV higher than the initial clusters, it most readily accepts an electron.

 The separation of the hydrophilic mitochondrial matrix domains, where electron transfer occurs, from the transmembrane domains, where proton transfer occurs, is an elegant design that keeps the key and reactive particles, e- and H+, from reacting with each other.
 The electrons stay on one side of the membrane, as the protons move to the other side (until the return in the last step when Complex V produces ATP).